lukassobotik/lukassobotik/README.md

 I have created lots of Android apps and websites since then.
 Although I had several unfinished projects, I completed two larger projects in [**2022**](https://lukassobotik.dev/projects?year=2022).
 In [**2023**](https://lukassobotik.dev/projects?year=2023), I completed two small projects, started one more significant project, and completed three larger projects.
-So far in [**2024**](https://lukassobotik.dev/projects?year=2024), I have mainly focused on maintaining my older projects from previous years and have also finished one significant project.
+In [**2024**](https://lukassobotik.dev/projects?year=2024), I have mainly focused on maintaining my older projects from previous years and have also finished one significant project.
 Further project details can be found on [**my website**](https://lukassobotik.dev/projects/).

 I intend to provide long-term maintenance for the repositories on [**this**](https://github.com/stars/lukassobotik/lists/long-term-support) list.